Skip to Content

 θ += 2e·sin(M) + 1.25e²·sin(2M)

-where e is the orbital eccentricity and M is the mean anomaly from perihelion.
+where e is orbital eccentricity and M is mean anomaly from perihelion.

-A key insight in the implementation: the model uses a circular orbit with an offset center to reproduce the Earth–Sun distance variation.
+A key implementation detail: the model uses a circular orbit with an offset center to reproduce the Earth–Sun distance variation.
 This geometric offset already creates apparent speed variation (the Sun subtends a larger angle when closer).
 The equation of center uses a reduced eccentricity to add only the remaining speed variation not already provided by the geometry, avoiding double-counting.

 MetricValue